hugovk/litestar/docs/tutorials/sqlalchemy/1-provide-session-with-di.rst

 Compare handlers before and after DI
 ====================================

-Just for fun, lets compare the sets of application handlers before and after we introduced dependency injection for our session object:
+Just for fun, let's compare the sets of application handlers before and after we introduced dependency injection for our session object:

 .. tab-set::